 The biggest question on every real estate agent’s mind right now is, “How can I generate leads this year?”
 Increased buyer demand and low interest rates, along with other factors such as shortage of new construction and rising home prices, have created a unique market with record-low levels of inventory, both nationally and locally.

 The last year has shown us that buyer demand is as high as ever, despite the challenges of the pandemic and subsequent slowdowns in supply chains across the country.
-As the summer market continues to heat up and buyers compete for limited inventory, agents may start wondering how they can generate leads and find listings when inventory is so low.
+As the market stays hot and buyers compete for limited inventory, agents may start wondering how they can generate leads and find listings when inventory is so low.
 So what lead generation tactics can agents start using to develop inventory in their markets?

 8 Lead Generation Tactics Real Estate Agents Can Use Today